-Assuming the input 3-D dataset is of the size $N^3$ .
-Performing a 1-D filtering on this dataset with a filter of length h requires $N^3h$ operations, where 1 operation = 1 addition + 1 multiplication.
-For DT- $\mathbb{C}WT$ filtering, we use h=9-tap filter for level 1 and m=14-tap filter for higher levels as presented in [1].
-Since we only keep the LLL band in the level 1 decomposition (as described in Section II-C), performing level 1 DT- $\mathbb{C}WT$ needs $3N^3h$ operations on 3 dimensions.
-Level 2 requires $3N^3m$ operations, and DT- $\mathbb{C}WT$ in each higher level requires $\frac{1}{8}$ of the operations of the previous level, since the filter output from the previous level is downsampled by 2 in each dimension.
-Consequently,
+Assume that the input 3-D data set is of size N^3 .
+Performing a 1-D filtering on this data set with a filter of length h requires N^3h operations, where 1 operation = 1 addition + 1 multiplication.
+For DT-CWT filtering, we use h=9-tap filter for level 1 and m=14-tap filter for higher levels, as presented in [1].
+Since we only keep the LLL band in the level-1 decomposition (as described in Section II-C), performing level-1 DT-CWT needs $3N^3h$ operations on three dimensions.
+Level 2 requires $3N^3m$ operations, and DT-CWT in each higher level requires 1/8 of the operations of the previous level since the filter output from the previous level is downsampled by 2 in each dimension.
+Consequently